 Mr. Frank identifies one of the problems surrounding surrogate motherhood that most people do not even think about — the exploitation of poor women, both in this nation and in others.

 One of Gandhi’s “Seven Deadly Sins” was “commerce without morality.”
-He would be grieved to learn that his home nation of India is now known as the “surrogacy hub” of the world because surrogacy costs are so low there.
-For years, poor Indian women have been exploited by rich Western couples, and surrogacy is now a multi-billion dollar industry in that nation.
-Because of rampant abuses, the Indian government has moved to ban the practice of commercial surrogacy, while allowing it to continue only for closely related relatives.
-This move, of course, has raised howls of protest from homosexuals who want children, and from some feminists who have trotted out the old tired slogan that women should be able to do whatever they want with their own bodies — even if they are being ruthlessly abused and misused.6
+He would be grieved to learn that his home nation of India became known as the “surrogacy hub” of the world because surrogacy costs were so low there.
+For years, poor Indian women were exploited by rich Western couples, making surrogacy a multi-billion dollar industry in that nation.
+Because of rampant abuses, the Indian government banned the practice of commercial surrogacy, while allowing it to continue only for closely related relatives.
+This move, of course, raised howls of protest from homosexuals who want children, and from some feminists who trotted out the old tired slogan that women should be able to do whatever they want with their own bodies — even if they are being ruthlessly abused and misused.8

 God designed the family in a way that serves the best interests of the child, and an abundance of peer-reviewed research confirms that this arrangement is the most advantageous for children in all of the aspects of their beings — physical, mental, emotional and spiritual.
 Surrogacy introduces a fracturing influence that can be very detrimental to a child whose parental figures are multiplied.
 Such children may have as many as three mothers (egg donor, surrogate and adoptive) and two fathers (sperm donor and adoptive).
-British author Christine Whipp said, “My existence owed almost nothing to the serendipitous nature of normal human reproduction, where babies are the natural progression of mutually fulfilling adult relationships, but rather represented a verbal contract, a financial transaction and a cold, clinical harnessing of medical technology.”
+British author Christine Whipp said:

 In response to a question about whether “surrogate motherhood” is morally licit, the Vatican’s Congregation for the Doctrine of the Faith replied in its document Donum Vitae: